ritterbush/turing-machine-programs/README.md

 ### See [https://github.com/ritterbush/turing-machines](https://github.com/ritterbush/turing-machines) for a primer on Turing machines.

-These programs follow the same form followed by my Turing machine implementations, linked above.
+These programs follow the same form as my Turing machine implementations, linked above.
 Namely:

 'L' signifies erase the symbol, and go left.\
 'M' signifies write the symbol, and go left.\